Iberian Peninsula: Geology

 The Iberian Peninsula contains rocks of every geological period from the Ediacaran to the Recent, and almost every kind of rock is represented.
-World-class mineral deposits can also be found there.
+World-class mineral deposits can be found there.
 The core of the Iberian Peninsula consists of a Hercynian cratonic block known as the Iberian Massif.
 On the northeast, this is bounded by the Pyrenean fold belt, and on the southeast it is bounded by the Baetic System.
 These twofold chains are part of the Alpine belt.

 To the west, the peninsula is delimited by the continental boundary formed by the magma-poor opening of the Atlantic Ocean.
-The Hercynian Foldbelt is mostly buried by Mesozoic and Tertiary cover rocks to the east, but nevertheless outcrops through the Sistema Ibérico and the Catalan Mediterranean System.
+The Hercynian Foldbelt is mostly buried by Mesozoic and Tertiary cover rocks to the east, and outcrops through the Sistema Ibérico and the Catalan Mediterranean System.

-The Iberian Peninsula features one of the largest Lithium deposits belts in Europe (an otherwise relatively scarce resource in the continent), scattered along the Iberian Massif's Central Iberian Zone and Galicia Tras-Os-Montes Zone.
+The Iberian Peninsula features one of the largest lithium deposits belts in Europe, an otherwise relatively scarce resource in the continent, scattered along the Iberian Massif's Central Iberian Zone and Galicia Tras-Os-Montes Zone.
 Also in the Iberian Massif, and similarly to other Hercynian blocks in Europe, the peninsula hosts some uranium deposits, largely located in the Central Iberian Zone unit.

 The Iberian Pyrite Belt, located in the SW quadrant of the Peninsula, ranks among the most important volcanogenic massive sulphide districts on Earth, and it has been exploited for millennia.

 Climate

-The Iberian Peninsula's location and topography, as well as the effects of large atmospheric circulation patterns induce a NW to SE gradient of yearly precipitation (roughly from 2,000 mm to 300 mm).
+The Iberian Peninsula's location and topography, as well as the effects of large atmospheric circulation patterns induce a NW to SE gradient of yearly precipitation, roughly from 2,000 mm to 300 mm.